zhuouc/zhuouc.github.io/_pages/cv.md

 Funding
 ------
 1. Natural Science Foundation of China (NSFC): On a new proxy indicator for Atlantic meridioinal overturning circulation (AMOC) under global warming.
 (NSFC Grant 42106013, from 2022 to 2024)
-2. China Scholarship Council (SCS)：China Scholarship Fund for studying abroad.
+2. China Scholarship Council (CSC)：China Scholarship Fund for studying abroad.
 (CSC Grant 201706010033, from 2017 to 2019)

 Honors and Awards
 ------